grr69/originatr/unofficial-grindr-apiv3-documentation.md

 ##Interacting with other users

-###Get messages that were sent while you were logged official
+###Get messages that were sent while you were logged out
 Issue an authenticated POST to `https://grindr.mobi/v3/me/chat/messages?undelivered=true` with no payload.
 (Not an empty JSON object -- the Content-Length should be 0 and the Content-Type is absent.)